iamismile/web-dev-resources/readme.md

 - [Get Emoji](http://getemoji.com) - ✂️ Copy and 📋 Paste Emoji 👍.
 - [Ikonate](https://ikonate.com) - Customizable icons pack.
 - [useAnimations](https://useanimations.com) - Free animated icons.
+- [3dicons](https://www.3dicons.com/) - A collection of over 5000 3D icons and characters with 4k resolution, each icon delivered in 5 color palettes, front and perspective views.
+- [Iconshock](https://www.iconshock.com/) - The biggest icon pack with over 2 million professional icons in +400 icon sets with more than 30 design styles: material, flat, 3d, realistic, iOS, and more.

 ### ⚙ GENERATORS